 All ES models have a tyre pressure monitoring system, as well as road sign recognition to alert the driver of speed limits, and hill start assist.
-The Takumi model comes with Blind Spot Monitor and Rear Cross-Traffic Alert and Braking, and both of these are options for the entry-level car.
+The Takumi model comes with a Blind Spot Monitor and Rear Cross-Traffic Alert and Braking, and both of these are options for the entry-level car.
 Of course, there's Isofix child seat mounts on the two outer rear chairs on all models.

 Although it’s a petrol-electric hybrid, the Lexus ES doesn’t really have an EV-only range.
-Yes, you can trickle away from a start on battery power alone and the car will head up to 25mph with no input from the 2.5-litre V6 petrol motor, but you have to be fantastically gentle on the accelerator pedal to keep it in just EV mode.
+Yes, you can trickle away from a start on battery power alone and the car will head up to 25mph with no input from the 2.5-litre petrol motor, but you have to be fantastically gentle on the accelerator pedal to keep it in EV mode beyond that.

 Even driven in this considerate way, you will cover less than a mile on battery power before the petrol motor comes into play as the ES’s battery pack just isn’t big enough for a more meaningful range.
-Also, this isn’t a plug-in hybrid, so all of the battery’s energy comes from regeneration as the car slows down.
+Also, this isn’t a plug-in hybrid, so all of the battery’s energy comes from regeneration as the car coasts or brakes.